joaovictorgarcia10/joaovictorgarcia10/README.md

-I am a software developer and technology enthusiast driven by the transformative power of turning ideas into reality.
-With expertise in mobile development using Flutter & Dart technologies, I have successfully delivered projects across diverse sectors, including Warehouse Management, Digital Banking, and Education Platforms.
+👋 Hello!
+I'm João Victor, a software developer and technology enthusiast driven by the transformative power of turning ideas into reality.

+🚀 With 3+ years of expertise in mobile development, I'm successfully working since the conception, development until delivery in projects of diverse sectors, including Warehouse Management, Digital Banking, and Education Platform.
 In addition, I have valuable experience as a Flutter Instructor, further enhancing my technical proficiency.

 <!---